tungtv202/MyNote/Java/Java_Total.md

 - Lưu ý: `initialOffset` phải là số có thật trong kafka, chứ ko phải logic set initialOffset 1 số bất kỳ bé hơn 1 offset nào đó mà mình mong muốn.

 ## @Lazy
+// TODO
+## HashMap
+is not limited.
+That's the maximum number of buckets.
+Each bucket uses a form of linked list which has no limitation except memory.
+So in theory a HashMap can hold an unlimited number of elements.
+In practice you won't even get to 2^30 because you will have run out of memory long before that.